Rugby: All Blacks head coach Ian Foster lists his biggest headaches ahead of 2020 season

 "If you look at the results of it, we've been pretty good in Super Rugby.
 We often have four teams in the playoffs and we've won it regularly, and the same with the All Blacks.
 So the overall policy is working."

-Foster's first test in charge of the All Blacks takes place July 4th when the team takes on Wales at Eden Park.
+Foster's first test in charge of the All Blacks takes place on July 4 when the team takes on Wales at Eden Park.